Banged up 49ers win again at MetLife, beat winless Giants

 MULLENS' RETURN

-Mullens was making his first start since replacing an injured Garappolo for eight games in the 2018 season.
+Mullens was making his first start since replacing an injured Garoppolo for eight games in the 2018 season.
 He was 8 of 11 for 71 yards in relief last week.
+His career best game was 414 yards against Seattle in 2018.

 KEY INJURIES